powsybl/powsybl.github.io/pages/documentation/developer/tutorials/topology.md

 ## Bus/breaker view

 The following diagram shows the computed bus/breaker topology.
-Compared to the node/breaker topology, only the equipements (GN, LD, TR, LN) and the switches flagged as retained (BR3) remain in the network description.
+Compared to the node/breaker topology, only the equipments (GN, LD, TR, LN) and the switches flagged as retained (BR3) remain in the network description.
 The equipments are now connected through buses (B1, B2 and B3).

 ![Bus breaker graph](./img/topology/busBreakerTopology.svg){: width="50%" .center-image}